ryanlacsamana/Google-Data-Analytics-Capstone-Cyclistic-Bike-Case-Study/README.md

 ### Ask
 The business task is to provide a new marketing strategy aimed to convert casual riders into annual members.
 The following questions will guide the future marketing program:

 1. How do annual members and casual riders use Cyclistic bikes differently?
 2. Why would casual riders buy Cyclistic annual memberships?
 3. How can Cyclistic use digital media to influence casual riders to become members?

 To help them devise a new marketing strategy, the director of marketing assigned me to answer the first question, <b>“How do annual members and casual riders use Cyclistic bikes differently?”</b>

+### Prepare
+As a preparation for the analysis, I downloaded the historical bike trip data which includes data from the previous 12 months.
+The data is downloaded at [divvy-tripdata](https://divvy-tripdata.s3.amazonaws.com/index.html) and includes data from July 2022 to June 2023, which is the most recent data.
+The data has been made available by Motivate International Inc. under this [license](https://www.divvybikes.com/data-license-agreement).
+The data is also provided in the official website of Divvy Bikes.
+The data is organized by the following:

+1. The downloaded data are stored in a ZIP folder which includes a CSV file of the bike trip data.
+2. To store the data, a new folder is created to store the CSV file of 12 bike trip data.
+3. The filename uses a clear and standard file naming convention of YYYYMM-divvy-tripdata.
+4. Upon checking the columns in each spreadsheet, no personal information are included.
+5. Per the [Divvy Bikes](https://divvybikes.com/system-data) website, trips taken by staff for service and inspection, and trips below 60 seconds in length are not included in the data.